Package 'mirai'

 unresolved(mp)

-# progress indicator counts up to 4 seconds
+# progress indicator counts up from 0 to 4 seconds

 res <- mirai_map(1:4, Sys.sleep)[.progress]